NamasteJasutin/tgme/README.md

 in a terminal.

-The first run will ask you for a Token and userID Token = Token for Bot (ask @BotFather)
+The first run will ask you for a Token and userID

+Token = Token for Bot (ask @BotFather)

 UserID = Your user id (ask @userinfobot)

-Make sure you start the conversation with your bot by pressing the start button or you will messages won't come through.
+Make sure you start the conversation with your bot from Telegram by pressing the start button or messages won't come through.